quantumlib/Stim/doc/python_api_reference_vDev.md

                 to, and the measurements used by detectors.
             "timeline-3d": A 3d model, in GLTF format, of the operations applied by the circuit over time.
+            "timeline-3d-html": Same 3d model as 'timeline-3d' but
+                embedded into an HTML web page containing an interactive THREE.js viewer for the 3d model.
             "detector-slice-text": An ASCII diagram of the stabilizers that detectors declared by the circuit correspond to during the TICK instruction identified by the `tick`